Great Hearts Academies: Academics

 According to 2021–22 academic performance data from Arizona State Board of Education, Great Hearts Arizona ranked as the highest performing public school system in the Phoenix metro area.
 In the 2022 Arizona Academic Standards Assessments (AASA), Great Hearts Arizona's 22 schools collectively outperformed every other district and charter network in Phoenix with an aggregate rating of 88.9.

 Archway Classical Academy Lincoln, a Great Hearts school, was the highest ranked school in the state with a score of 104.47.

 In the 2021–22 school year, Great Hearts Texas was awarded an A-Grade from the Texas Education Agency.

 Analysis by Stanford University's CREDO program identified Great Hearts Academies as a large charter network having a positive impact on student achievement.

 Academies

-As of September 2024, Great Hearts Academies operated 47 schools across Arizona, Texas, and Louisiana.
-Two of these were online charter academies.
-Great Hearts also operates a preschool - Young Hearts - in Arizona.
+As of September 2026, Great Hearts Academies operated 47 schools across Arizona, Texas, and Louisiana.
+One of these is an online charter academy.
+Great Hearts also operates preschools - known as Young Hearts - in Arizona.